mohd-shameem-s/Illuminati/README.md

 ## 📜 Legal Disclaimer
-This tool is for educational and research purposes only.
-The misuse of this tool for illegal purposes is strictly prohibited.
-The developer is not responsible for any misuse or damage caused by this tool.
+> This tool is for educational and research purposes only.
+Any misuse of this tool for illegal activities is strictly prohibited.
+The developer is not responsible for any damage or consequences resulting from the use of this tool.

 ## 💎 Developed with ❤️ By